A Minecraft Movie: Plot

-Struggling doorknob salesman Steve breaks into a mine to fulfill a childhood dream, where he discovers the Orb of Dominance and the Earth Crystal.
-He discovers that when combined, they create a portal that transports him to the Overworld, a world where the terrain is made of easily manipulated cubes.
-He builds his own paradise and later stumbles across a portal to a hellish world called the Nether.
-He is imprisoned by Malgosha, the gold-obsessed piglin ruler of the Nether who gravely discourages creativity.
-Because the Orb would allow her to control the Overworld, Steve has his dog Dennis escape with the Orb and Crystal and hide them under his bed in the real world.
+Struggling doorknob salesman Steve goes to work in a mine to fulfill a childhood dream, where he discovers the Orb of Dominance and the Earth Crystal.
+When combined, they create a portal that transports him to the Overworld, a world where the terrain is made of easily-manipulated cubes.
+He builds his own city and later stumbles across a portal to a hellish world called the Nether.
+He is imprisoned by Malgosha, the gold-obsessed piglin ruler of the Nether who gravely discourages creativity and steals Steve's dog, Dennis.
+Because the Orb would allow her to control the Overworld, Steve has Dennis escape with the Orb and Crystal and hide them under his bed in the real world.

-Sometime later, 1980s video game champion Garrett "The Garbage Man" Garrison owns a failing video game store in Chuglass, Idaho.
-He heads to a storage auction to acquire items to sell for cash, ultimately winning the contents of Steve's old house.
-While searching through the items, particularly hoping to find an Atari Cosmos, he instead finds Steve's old belongings including the Orb and Crystal.
+Sometime later, 1980s video game champion Garrett "The Garbage Man" Garrison owns a struggling video game store in Chuglass, Idaho.
+He attends a storage auction to acquire items to sell for cash, ultimately winning the contents of Steve's old house.
+While searching through the items, particularly hoping to find an Atari Cosmos, he instead finds the empty box, Steve's old belongings, and the Orb and Crystal, to his anger and confusion.

 Siblings Henry and Natalie move to Chuglass following their mother's death.
-The two meet Dawn, their real estate agent who also runs a mobile petting zoo.
+The two meet Dawn, their real estate agent, who also runs a mobile petting zoo.
 On Henry's first day of school, he gets in trouble when his experimental jetpack is sabotaged and damages the potato chip factory's mascot Chuggy.
-To avoid expulsion from Vice Principal Marlene, he pays Garrett to play his uncle and takes him to the video game store.
-There, Henry discovers the Orb and Crystal and combines them, leading the two to Steve's mine.
-Natalie finds Henry missing and calls Dawn who tracks down Henry's location via Natalie's phone.
-As the four reunite, they are sucked into the portal and arrive in the Overworld.
-Malgosha learns that the Orb has returned and releases Steve from his imprisonment in the Nether to reclaim it, saying that she has Dennis as a hostage.
+To avoid expulsion from Vice Principal Marlene, he pays Garrett to play his uncle.
+At Garrett's video game store, Henry discovers the Orb and Crystal and combines them, leading the two to the mine.
+Natalie finds out Henry is missing and calls Dawn who tracks down Henry's location via Natalie's phone.
+As the four reunite, they are sucked into the portal to the Overworld.
+Meanwhile, Malgosha learns that the Orb has returned and releases Steve from his imprisonment in the Nether to reclaim it, claiming she has Dennis as a hostage.